Splitting Guarantees for Prophet Inequalities via Nonlinear Systems: An Infinite-Dimensional Formulation

-In this section, we provide the proof of Theorem~\ref{thm:new-LP}.
+The following structural result formalizes the interpretation of the variables provided in the previous paragraph.
+The remainder of the section is dedicated to its proof. \begin{theorem} The optimal approximation ratio for \kipi{} is equal to the optimal value of \ref{form:LP_dual}. \end{theorem}

 We denote by $v_{n,k}$ the optimal value of~\ref{form:LP_dual}.
 We show that $v_{n,k}=\gamma_{n,k}$ in Theorem \ref{thm:new-LP} by proving both inequalities, $v_{n,k}\leq \gamma_{n,k}$ and $v_{n,k}\geq \gamma_{n,k}$, separately.
 For the first inequality, we argue that any instance of \kipi{} with $\OPT_{n,k}(F)=1$, produces a feasible solution to~\ref{form:LP_dual} with an objective value equal to the reward of the optimal sequential policy.
 For the second, we show that any feasible solution $(d,f)$ to~\ref{form:LP_dual} produces an instance of \kipi{} such that the reward of the optimal policy is no larger than the objective value of the instance $(d,f)$.

 Before we prove the inequalities, we leave a proposition with some preliminary properties that we use in our analysis.
 The proof can be found in Appendix \ref{app:exact_LP_formulation}. \begin{proposition} Let $F$ be a continuous and strictly increasing distribution over the non-negative reals.
 Then, the following properties hold: \begin{enumerate}[itemsep=0pt,label=\normalfont(\roman*)] \item For every $n$ and $k$ with $n\ge k$, we have $\OPT_{n,k}(F) = \int_0^1 g_{n,k}(u) F^{-1}(1-u)\, \mathrm{d}u$. \item Suppose that $X$ is a random variable distributed according to $F$.
-Then, for every $x\ge 0$, it holds $\EE[X\mid X\geq x]\Pr[X \geq x] = \int_0^q F^{-1}(1-u)\, \mathrm{d}u$, where $q=\Pr[X\geq x]$. \end{enumerate} \end{proposition} We use the following two lemmas to prove Theorem \ref{thm:new-LP}. \begin{lemma} Let $F$ be a continuous and strictly increasing distribution over the non-negative reals such that $\OPT_{n,k}(F)=1$, and let $f(u)=F^{-1}(1-u)$ for every $u\in [0,1]$.
-Then, $(A(F),f)$ is feasible for \ref{form:LP_dual}, where $A(F)=(A_{t,\ell}(F))_{t,\ell}$ is defined according to \eqref{eq:DP_recursion}-\eqref{eq:DP_init_condi_2}. \end{lemma}
+Then, for every $x\ge 0$, it holds $\EE[X\mid X\geq x]\Pr[X \geq x] = \int_0^q F^{-1}(1-u)\, \mathrm{d}u$, where $q=\Pr[X\geq x]$. \end{enumerate} \end{proposition} We use the following two lemmas to prove Theorem \ref{thm:new-LP}. \begin{lemma} Let $F$ be a continuous and strictly increasing distribution over the non-negative reals such that $\OPT_{n,k}(F)=1$, and let $h(u)=F^{-1}(1-u)$ for every $u\in [0,1]$.
+Then, $(A(F),h)$ is feasible for \ref{form:LP_dual}, where $A(F)=(A_{t,\ell}(F))_{t,\ell}$ is defined according to \eqref{eq:DP_recursion}-\eqref{eq:DP_init_condi_2}. \end{lemma}

-\begin{proof} By construction, we have $f\geq 0$ and $f$ is non-increasing, therefore constraints \eqref{const:nonincreasing_dual}-\eqref{const:positive-f-dual} are satisfied by $(A(F),f)$.
+\begin{proof} By construction, we have $h\geq 0$ and $h$ is non-increasing, therefore constraints \eqref{const:nonincreasing_dual}-\eqref{const:positive-f-dual} are satisfied by $(A(F),h)$.
 Furthermore, we have